polterguy/polterguy.github.io/tutorials/auth/index.md

 in _all_ apps the user is using, and can easily impersonate the user across the entirety of the web.

-This results in that you might get sued over your _"free pony website"_ since one of your users reused his or her password on _your_ site also for his internet bank website.
+This results in that you might get sued over your _"free pony website"_ since one of your users reused his or her password on _your_ site also for his internet banking website.
 I cannot emphasize this strongly enough; Unless you know with 100% certainty what you are doing ...

 > Do NOT implement your own auth system!

+If I had my will, we would legislate the World Wide Web having sites not implementing slow hashing and individual per record based salts with the following disclaimer.

+> Warning, by registering at this site, North Korean mafia might steal your credit cards!

+The we could show the above warning next to the _"cookie disclaimer"_ ... ;)

 ### Password entropy